equinor/fmu-dataio/docs/overview.rst

 Metadata are in general "data about the data".
-For instance a pure surface export file (e.g. irap binary) will have information about data itself (like values in the map, and bounding box) but the file has no idea of which FMU run it belongs to, or which field it comes from or what horizon it represents.
+For instance a pure surface export file (e.g. irap binary) will have information about data itself (like values in the map, and bounding box) but the file has no idea of which FMU run it belongs to, or which field it comes from or what data contents it is representing.

 Some metadata contents are *static for the model*, meaning that they will be the same for all runs of a specific model setup.
-Examples are masterdata relations (**field**, **country**, etc).

 Some metadata contents are *static to the case*, meaning that they will be the same for all data belonging to a specific case.
-Example: Metadata about the case itself.

 Other metadata are object-specific, i.e. they will vary per item which is exported.
-For instance, content metadata are object-specific as some surfaces are in depth domain, some in time and other represents e.g. an average property.

-Basically it works like this in a FMU run:

-    * *Metadata static for the model* comes from the fmu-config YAML file.
-    * *Metadata static for the case* comes from ERT.
-    * *Object-specific metadata* must be provided in the export.

-The metadata is materialized as .yaml-files together with the actual data files, as described in the FMU standard.
-This means that for each file, e.g. an exported surface called `my_surface.gri` there will be a corresponding .yaml file called `.mysurface.gri.yml`.
+Given the amount of data produced by a single FMU run, it is impossible to contextualize the data manually on this granularity.
+Therefore, ``fmu-dataio`` automates this.

 The data model used for FMU results is a partly denormalized data model, meaning that some static data will be repeated across many data objects.
 Example: Each exported data object contains